kylatae/note-taker/README.md

         THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

   ## Contributing
-  Currently this is a solo project but any further contribution on more ideal ways of formatting or adding in more licenses to the generator would be helpful for future considerations of changes.
+  Currently this is a solo project but any further contribution on more ideal ways of formatting or adding in time stamps, calender reminders etc.

-  ## Tests
-  Follow the prompts and when it lets you know that your logo.svg was generated it will be found in the lib/img folder.

   ## Questions
   Please contact me using my github page at https://www.github.com/kylatae